-- A. an official high school transcript; - all official transcripts, including all military transcripts, showing his or her records at each institution (any institution of higher education) in which he or she has enrolled; - C. an official report of his or her American College Testing Program (ACT) test scores or, if he or she attended high school out of Oklahoma, a record of an approved similar battery of tests to four weeks before registration.
+- A. an official high school transcript; - B. all official transcripts, including all military transcripts, showing his or her records at each institution (any institution of higher education) in which he or she has enrolled; - C. an official report of his or her American College Testing Program (ACT) test scores or, if he or she attended high school out of Oklahoma, a record of an approved similar battery of tests.

+These records should be filed in the Records Office at least two to four weeks before registration.
 If the records are in a different language, they must be submitted in authenticated English translations (see International Student Admission for more information).
 Undergraduate students applying to East Central University for the first time must pay an application fee before forms will be processed.